samiuljoy/samiuljoy.github.io/microblog/base.md

 .date: November 1, 2020
 .article: [Emulating user interactions using adb](emulate.html) .describe: Title is pretty much self explanatory.
-We use adb and input keyevents to handle keystrokes to emulate a real user interaction to browse the internet with chrome browser
+We use adb and input keyevents to handle keystrokes to emulate a real user interaction to browse the internet with chrome browser on android

 .date: October 15, 2021
 .article: [Turtle fractal tree](turtle.html)